 Since 2008, there has been much discussion about the contribution of unethical behavior to our present economic circumstances.
 Whether it was borrowers’ lying on mortgage applications or Fannie Mae and Freddie Mac’s politically driven lending policies, there seems to be some consciousness that non-economic factors played a role in facilitating what we already call the Great Recession.

 Unfortunately evidence is emerging that some people have learned nothing.
-A recent report, for example, commissioned by the Wall Street Journal illustrates that “losses from mortgage fraud — ranging from falsified credit reports to identity theft — rose 17% last year after declining 57% in the two years after its 2006 peak.”
+A recent report, for example, commissioned by the Wall Street Journal illustrates that “losses from mortgage fraud — ranging from falsified credit reports to identity theft — rose 17 percent last year after declining 57 percent in the two years after its 2006 peak.”

-Of course wider adherence to ethical norms against lying and stealing won’t solve every economic problem.
+Of course, a wider adherence to ethical norms against lying and stealing won’t solve every economic problem.
 There are heavy technical dimensions to many economic dilemmas which require technical solutions.
-Nor does every policy-error constitute a moral failure.
+Nor does every policy error constitute a moral failure.

 In the case of consumers, a good dose of humility might well encourage some acceptance that the meaning of life is not simple and is certainly not to be found in how many material things we possess, as important as wealth can be in helping us to live dignified lives.
 To this extent, greater humility might temper the “I-want-it-all-right-now” mentality that helped generate such high household-debt levels in America and Europe.